lchen198/wypyplus/README.md

 ### How to use the read-only mode

+If you use Linux or Mac, you can use the [gen_site.sh](https://github.com/lchen198/wypyplus/blob/main/gen_static.sh) script to package the site automatically.

+**Otherwise, you can do it manually with the following steps:**

 You can modify the **edit** variable in wypyplus.py.
 It holds the icon of the edit button.
 If you set it to an empty string, WyPyPlus will run in read-only mode.

 In read-only mode, WyPyPlus